didiersmith/steve/chapters/the-particle-computer.md

 ---

 After establishing that they had shared the exact same dream, Russell and Vincent went over every detail they could remember.
 The cheap prices on the menu, the coffee and pie, Stacy's appearance and demeanour.
 They discussed Steve's revelations at length.
-As avid gamers, the idea of them being characters in a sim, surrounded by NPCs, wasn't that jarring.
+As avid gamers, the idea of them being characters in a sim, surrounded by NPCs, was - while implausible - at least something they could wrap their heads around.

 Finally, Vincent remembered a critical detail.
 "He gave you a card," he reminded Russell.